HaveTimeDrinkTea/coordsInSegment/README.md

       * for "South" facing, the range is hovering as the "North" facing on the negative Y axis.
       * for "East" facing, the range is hovering around the positive X axis with half of the user provide angle on either side of the X axis.
       * for "West" facing, the range is hovering as the "East" facing on the negative X axis.
+    * Eliminate all PTPs which do not fit into the arc segment.
+*  Present the PTPs in an array to the user or return a message to say no PTP can be found.